JohnARobinson/portfolio_webpage/README.md

-Work in progress, to make protfolio webpage using React to display coding projects more aesthetically than extisting webpage.
+Work in progress, to make portfolio webpage using React to display coding projects more aesthetically than extisting webpage.
 Along with displaying protfolio for game design/3d modeling.

 # Getting Started with Create React App